What is a Peer Mentor?

 - Step 1: Complete the Peer Mentor Application and reference must be received by January 31 at 5PM.

-- Step 2: You will be notified of your application status on February 7.
+- Step 2: You will be notified of your application status early February.

-- Step 3: For applicants who have been selected to continue you will receive the sign-up email on February 8 about next steps.
-Sign up for a group interview by February 12.
+- Step 3: For applicants who have been selected to continue you will receive the sign-up email about next steps.
+You will then sign up for a group interview.
 You must attend Interview Week which will consist of an individual and group interview.
 (If all of your courses conflict, please email us asap.)

-- Step 4: Attend interview week that will be held on Feb 22-26.
+- Step 4: Attend interview week that will be held mid-late February.

-- Step 5: Applicants will be notified of whether or not they have been selected to become a part of the FYP Peer Mentor community.
+- Step 5: Applicants will be notified of whether or not they have been selected to become a part of the FYP Peer Mentor community early March.

 - Step 6: Selected Peer Mentors will enroll in FYS 401: Peer Mentor Techniques during Fall.